Criminology (CRIM)

 Honours Thesis II

-Students will carry out the original research project proposed in CRIM 5010 under the supervision of a faculty member with expertise in the area selected.
-They will, using appropriate methods, collect and interpret data, and write a thesis on the results of the project.
-Students will orally defend their thesis in an open forum.
+Students will carry out the original research project proposed in CRIM 4970 under the supervision of a KPU faculty member with expertise in the area selected.
+Using appropriate methods, they will collect and interpret data and write a thesis on the results of the project.
+Students will orally defend their thesis in an open forum and prepare their thesis work to be presented to a wider audience, such as via submission to an online thesis repository, conference presentation, or manuscript for publication in an academic journal.

 Level: UG